serghiou/best-of-data-science/best-of-r.md

 ## Meta-research

+**[metafor.](http://www.metafor-project.org/doku.php/metafor)** My favorite package for meta-analyses.
+It also comes with amazing tutorials illustrating how functions within metafor can be used to replicate seminal papers in the field.

 **[forestplot.](https://cran.r-project.org/web/packages/forestplot/vignettes/forestplot.html)** Package.
 Tutorial.
 Create forest plots that look better (marginally better) than the ones produced automatically by rmeta or metafor.
 Still not as gooda s this could be.

 **[Bayesian meta-analysis with R.](http://www.columbia.edu/~cjd11/charles_dimaggio/DIRE/styled-4/styled-11/code-9/)** Tutorial.
 A fantastic tutorial on how to run a fixed-effect and random-effects Bayesian meta-analysis from scratch.

+**[Doing Meta-Analysis in R - A hands-on guide.](https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/)** A great bookdown book on the basics of creating a meta-analysis using R. It also contains great code for meta-regression, network meta-analyses and Bayesian meta-analyses.

 ***